iSOLveIT/protege_owl/_sources/index.rst.txt

 IRIs are not URLs.
 A URL is typically meant to identify a specific page meant to be viewed in a browser.
 An IRI is often at a smaller level of granularity and for *any* kind of resource, not only those meant to be viewed in a browser.
-If you go to the Active ontology tab in Protégé you will see the Ontology IRI for your ontology.
+If you go to the `Active ontology` tab in Protégé you will see the `Ontology IRI` for your ontology.
 This is the base IRI that all entities have in common.
 In addition, each entity has a subsequent part that comes after the base IRI that uniquely identifies the IRI for the entity.

-You can see this by clicking on any entity and starting (but don't complete) the Refactor>Rename entity command.
-Click on the Pizza class.
+You can see this by clicking on any entity and starting (but don't complete) the `Refactor>Rename entity` command.
+Click on the `Pizza` class.
-Then select Refactor>Rename entity.
-You will get a pop-up window with the current name: Pizza.
+Then select `Refactor>Rename entity`.
+You will get a pop-up window with the current name: `Pizza`.
 However, this is only the final part of the IRI.
-To see the full IRI click on the check box in the lower right corner that says: Show full IRI.
-Your full IRI will be different but it will look something like: Uncheck the Show f
+To see the full IRI click on the check box in the lower right corner that says: `Show full IRI`.
+Your full IRI will be different but it will look something like: `http://www.semanticweb.org/pizzatutorial/ontologies/2020/PizzaTutorial#Pizza`.
+Uncheck the `Show full IRI` box and then `Cancel` the rename command.

 If you recall from exercise 2 there are two options when you create a new entity.
 One is to use a user supplied name.
 That is the option that